 Check with your city to ensure you follow all laws.

-This is the easiest and potentially the quickest way to get rid of your leftover debris, junk, or yard waste.
+Hiring junk removal services is the easiest and usually the fastest way to get rid of your leftover debris, junk, or yard waste.

-When you hire a junk removal provider, they come to your job site, load up the waste(s), and haul it to the nearest landfill or recycling facility.
-All you have to do is book their services online or give them a call.
+When you hire a junk removal provider, they come to your job site, load up your waste, and haul it to the nearest landfill or recycling facility.

 - Junk Removal 101: A Guide to Junk Removal Services